Binance can't be supervised properly, says UK financial watchdog - Up News Info

 Article content

-The FCA’s document published on Wednesday expands on its reasons for banning Binance’s UK-based Binance Markets Limited arm.
+Its document published on Wednesday expands on its reasons for placing the requirements on Binance’s UK-based Binance Markets Limited arm.

 “Based upon the firm’s engagement to date, the FCA considers that the firm is not capable of being effectively supervised,” the watchdog said in the document dated June 25.